Investment Property Loans: Buy, Rehab, Flip or Keep

 Hard money lenders are individuals or companies who lend private funds to real estate investors.
 They can be local, regional, or national.
 They could have a physical office location, or be completely online nowadays.

 Pros: Hard money lenders are fast and flexible.
-I started my career working for a hard money lender, and we closed a loan in three days once (and charged accordingly).
+I started my career working for a hard money lender, and we could close investment property loans in three days if needed.
+And we charged accordingly.

 Hard money lenders lend largely based on collateral, so credit and income are less important to them than conventional lenders.